 The WordPress Beginners' Guide to Getting Started with Google Search Console & Analytics

-Both of these free tools will help me track and understand the traffic I get to The 52 Blogs Project but it's worth setting up both Google Analytics and Google Search Console, because they do tell you different things.
+Both of these free tools help you track and understand the traffic you get to your but it's worth setting up both Google Analytics and Google Search Console, because they do tell you different things.

 What is Google Search Console?